Hurricane Season is Here

 The mold remediation process depends on the amount of mold growth and the types of surfaces on which the mold appears.
 Antifungal and antimicrobial treatments will be used to eliminate mold colonies and help prevent new colonies from forming.
 Removing and disposing of mold-infested porous materials, like drywall and flooring, may be necessary to remediate heavy mold growth.

-SERVPRO® of Paulding/Polk Professionals clean your furniture, decorative items, curtains, and other restorable items affected by mold.
+SERVPRO® of Paulding/Polk Counties professionals clean your furniture, decorative items, curtains, and other restorable items affected by mold.
 They use a variety of cleaning techniques to clean and sanitize your belongings.
 They are also trained to remove odors and deodorize using fogging equipment.

-SERVPRO® of Paulding/Polk Professionals understand mold and mold growth and have the training and equipment to remediate mold in your home or business.
+SERVPRO® of Paulding/Polk Counties understands mold and mold growth and has the training and equipment to remediate mold in your home or business.

 Recognized as a leading fire and water cleanup and restoration provider by hundreds of insurance companies, SERVPRO® of Paulding/Polk Counties also offers fast, reliable biohazard and crime scene cleanup* and restoration services to residential and commercial property owners.